The Gunny Sack

 Put the heavy whipping cream into a microwave-safe bowl and bring it to a boil in the microwave.

 Then gently stir the cream and chocolate chips until you have smooth chocolate fondue.
-When you starting stirring the chocolate and cream it will look like it’s never going to come together as it does in the photo above.
+When you start stirring the chocolate and cream, it will look like it’s never going to come together as it does in the photo above.

-a fondue tray with fruit and sweet treats surrounding the bowl
+A fondue pot surrounded with fruit and sweet treats.

 Arrange bite-sized pieces of fresh fruit, desserts, and marshmallows on a tray.
 Since I am using a fondue pot, I arranged the dippers around the pot.
 You can also keep the fondue and dippers separate if that works better for you.